Justintime50/styles/README.md

 You can find various configuration files for styling/formatting tools across various langauges found in the `styles` directory.

+### PHP Config

+Add `"justintime50/styles": "dev-main"` to your dev requirements in `composer.json` and reference the `justintime50/styles/styles/phpcs.xml` file.

 ## General

 ### Architecture